nllong/OpenStudio-wiki/Measure-Writing-Guide.md

 # Output Attributes

-We have seen how to output human readble messages from measures.
+We have seen how to output human readable messages from measures.
 These messages are useful when running and debugging measures manually using PAT.
 However, there is also a need to output machine readable attributes that can be used to create reports about design alternatives in parametric studies.
 Each attribute will be associated with the measure that generated it in the workflow.
 The registerValue method is used to register key value pairs:

 ```ruby
 # runner.registerValue(key,value,units)